rizac/me-compute/README.md

 - **[eventid1].xml, ..., [eventid1].xml** All processed events saved in QuakeMl
-  format, updated with the information of their energy magnitude
+  format, updated with the information of their energy magnitude.
+Only events with valid Me will be saved

 - **energy-magnitude.log** the log file where the info, errors and warnings of the routine are stored.
-The core energy magnitude computation at station level (performed via stream2segment utilities) has a separated and more detailed log file (see below)
+The core energy magnitude computation at station level (performed via `stream2segment` utilities) has a separated and more detailed log file (see below)